mila-iqia/digit-detection/agenda.md

 #### Wednesday, January 16th

-- [Block 1 Common Presentations](https://github.com/mila-iqia/digit-detection/blob/master/tutorials/common-week2.pdf) will be presented in the __Mila auditorium at 15h30__.
+- [Block 1 Common Presentation](https://github.com/mila-iqia/digit-detection/blob/master/tutorials/common-week2.pdf) will be presented in the __Mila auditorium at 15h30__.

-- [Door number detection project block 1 description](https://github.com/mila-iqia/digit-detection/blob/master/project/slides/block1.pdf) will be presented in the __Mila auditorium__ after the common presentations.
+- [Door number detection project block 1 description](https://github.com/mila-iqia/digit-detection/blob/master/project/slides/block1.pdf) will be presented in the __Mila auditorium__ after the common presentation.

 ### Week 1 [Jan.
 7 - 11]: Introduction to the class <a name="first_week"></a>
 #### Friday, January 11th